tompinn23/nottingham/README.md

 ### Specifics

-Current version of nilang have been compiled with clang on both windows and linux.
+Current version of nottingham have been compiled with clang on both windows and linux.
 But although untested should compile fine under msvc or gcc

 Warning the build takes a long time first time as we have to build llvm
 ## License

-Nilang V2.1 is released under the GNU GPL V3 license.
+Nottingham is released under the GNU GPL V3 license.
 Which can be found [here](https://www.gnu.org/licenses/gpl-3.0.en.html)